megphillips91/charter-boat-bookings-dep/readme.txt

 =Can I change the final balance due date? =

 The settings within the product admin screen allow you to set the amount of the final balance.
 The due date timing is static in Charter Bookings Lite at 3 days prior.
-It can be shifted, notifications cancelled in Charter Bookings Owner Operator (premium).
+It can be shifted, notifications cancelled in [Charter Bookings Pro] (https://wordpress.org/plugins/charter-boat-bookings/).

 =How much should I set for the reservation fee vs. the charter fee?= This is really a business decision, but we’ve learned from experience that 15% is a good starting point.
 This proportionately scales the reservation cost with the overall cost of the product and aligns with industry standard brokerage fees and booking commissions.
 Keep in mind that any amount paid up front for a reservation creates a psychological buy-in for the customer.
 Collecting final balance payments is not usually a problem as long as the weather is good.